JAOP1/GO/README.md

 ## Using

-  We need to create a new directory in the same project directory.
+  We need to create a new directory in the same project.
   ```
   mkdir build/
   cd build/